 \begin{proof} We take the \fibrant objects for $\sh{\,}$ to be the level $h$-fibrant spectra.
-Then \cref{convenient_main_thm} implies $\sh{\,}$ is right deformable.
-While we do not need this here, the projection map $\pi\colon A\to \ast$ is a Hurewicz fibration and so the \fibrant objects are preserved.
+Recall that $\sh{\,}$ is defined as the action of the multi-span in \cref{df:shadow_span}, so it is composed of an external smash product, a pullback, and a pushforward along a Hurewicz fibration.
+By \cref{convenient_main_thm}, each of these three steps preserves level $h$-fibrant spectra and stable equivalences between them, so $\sh{\,}$ is right-deformable, and, in addition, it preserves the \fibrant objects.

 The \fibrant objects for $\boxtimes$ are tuples of level $h$-fibrant spectra.
-Then $\boxtimes$ is right deformable and preserves \fibrant objects, since the external smash and pullback preserve \fibrant objects.
+Recall that $\boxtimes$ is composed of an $n$-fold external smash product and a pullback along an isomorphism, so by \cref{convenient_main_thm} it is also right-deformable and preserves \fibrant objects.

-Since the radiant objects for the functors $\odot$, $\sh{\,}$ and $\boxtimes$ are the same and these functors preserve \fibrant objects, compositions of them are coherently right-deformable.
-Then \cref{rd_descends,rd_descends_3} provide the isomorphisms $\theta$ and $m_\boxtimes$ and the coherences in \cref{fig:shadow_associator,fig:pseudo_odot}.
+Since the radiant objects for the functors $\odot$, $\sh{\,}$ and $\boxtimes$ are the same and these functors preserve \fibrant objects, any composition of these functors is coherently right-deformable.
+So \cref{rd_descends_2,rd_descends_3} allow us to pass from the isomorphisms $\theta$ and $m_\boxtimes$ to isomorphisms of derived functors $\ti\theta$ and $\ti m_\boxtimes$, satisfying the same coherences in the homotopy category that the original isomorphisms satisfied in the point-set category (\cref{fig:shadow_associator,fig:pseudo_odot}).

 For \cref{fig:shadow_unitor}, the level $h$-fibrant spectra do not suffice, because they are not preserved by the functors in the following composite.

 As in the proof of \cref{prop:ex_bicat}, we fix this by extending the collection of \fibrant objects in $\Osp^c(A \times A) \times \Osp^c(A \times A)$ to include pairs where the first spectrum is level $h$-fibrant and the second spectrum is the unit $U_A$.
 (We do not include the unit $U_A$ as a \fibrant object in any of the other copies of $\Osp^c(A \times A)$.)
 This shows that the list in \eqref{eq:unit_shadow}, and each of the other lists appearing in \cref{fig:shadow_unitor}, is coherently right-deformable. \end{proof}